 The other thing is temperature rise (or ΔT.)
 This refers to the temperature that your heater will have to raise the water to so that it can fit your preference.
 In other words, it is the difference between the water temperature that you want and the temperature of the water coming into the unit.

-In the U.S, groundwater has an average temperature of about 57°F and most people prefer to keep their tap water in the range of 110 to 120°F. In this case, the temperature rise will be between 53 to 63°F.
+In the U.S, groundwater has an average temperature of roughly 57°F and most people prefer to keep their tap water in the range of 110 to 120°F. In this case, the temperature rise will be between 53 to 63°F.

 Knowing the temperature rise is important because it will tell you just how efficient your heater is.
 The greater the difference between the groundwater and your desired water temperature, the harder the heater will have to work and the less water it can supply to different appliances in the house.

 Energy Efficiency Rating

 The energy efficiency of a water heater is signified by its EF (Energy Factor) rating.
 Calculating EF can give you the amount of hot water that an electric water heater can produce for every unit of fuel consumed.
 Naturally, the higher the EF, the more energy-efficient the heater is.